-The Appointed Actuary might find it appropriate to be familiar with the important aspects of the reinsurance coverage but can rely on summaries of the reinsurance coverage prepared by others, rather than reading and evaluating each contract.
+The Appointed Actuary typically becomes familiar with the important aspects of the reinsurance coverage but can rely on summaries of the reinsurance coverage prepared by others, rather than reading and evaluating each contract.
 However, if the Appointed Actuary is aware of a determination that he or she believes to be clearly incorrect, the Appointed Actuary ordinarily would indicate this in the SAO and describe his or her treatment of the contract(s) in question and the impact of this adjustment on the Appointed Actuary's SAO.